Butterfly knife: Construction

 There are also washer-only operated balisongs which are usually much cheaper and lower quality than the other kinds, as they don't need bushings, but the handles will always bind to the tang when the screws are tightened enough and the washers, tang and handles all wear themselves down much faster due to the increased friction.

-Some of the blades of traditional butterfly knives in the Philippines were made from steel taken from railroad tracks thus giving them a decent amount of durability and toughness, while others are made from the recycled leaf springs of vehicles.
+Some of the blades of traditional butterfly knives in the Philippines were made from steel taken from railroad tracks, thus giving them a decent amount of durability and toughness, while others are made from recycled leaf springs of vehicles.

-Most modern balisongs, such as the Benchmade 51, do not use Tang Pins.
-Instead, they use "Zen Pins", which are two small pins embedded in the top of the handles of the balisong which make contact with the bottom of the blade.
-A balisong with zen pins negates the problem of having the tang pins fall out (as is typical of some cheaper models).
+Most modern balisongs do not use tang pins.
+Instead, they use "zen pins", which are two small pins embedded in the top of the handles of the balisong which make contact with the bottom of the blade.
+While a balisong with zen pins is easier for end user to perform maintenance on for the end user and significantly easier to design; they do not hold up as long as tang pins would in a properly made knife. the force of the harder blade contacting the soft zen pins will mean they need replaced far more often than tang pins which should be mild steel so the blade doesn't crack and can cushion against soft handle materials rather than crush each other.

+Some modern balisongs also have a "pinless" system, in which they do not have any pins, and instead rely on the material of the handles to make contact with the blade, similar to how zen pins work.
+The longevity of pinless is exceedingly short and not meant for long term usage before the system itself fails and the knife breaks.